Skip to content

 Wimpole Estate, Cambridgeshire

-Visit in spring to meet the newborn lambs at Wimpole, where more than 250 rare-breed ewes give birth to several hundred new additions to the flock each year.
-You can see the lambs skipping, playing and exploring the farm.Visit Wimpole
+Visit Wimpole in spring, when more than 250 rare-breed ewes give birth to several hundred new additions to the flock each year.
+You can watch the newborn lambs skipping, playing and exploring the farm.Visit Wimpole

 The types of sheep we look after